Key facts

 Course structure

-To complete the Graduate Diploma of Critical Care Nursing, student must attain 8 credit points, comprising of 6 credit points of core (compulsory) units, 1 unit of course electives and 1 postgraduate elective from anywhere across the University.
+To complete the Graduate Diploma of Critical Care Nursing, student must attain 8 credit points, comprising of 6 credit points of core (compulsory) units, plus 2 credit points of electives, of which 1 must be from the course electives, the remaining 1 can be from any level 7 electives from anywhere in the university including stackable short courses (0.5cp microcredentials), subject to eligibility.

 The core critical care nursing specialisation units are completed in year one of the course and are semester-based delivery.